flybywiresim/docs/docs/aircraft/install/installation.md

 ### Manual Clean Install

-If you would like to manually perform a clean install you first have to delete the `flybywire-aircraft-a320-neo` folder from your community folder.
+If you would like to manually perform a clean install you first have to delete the `flybywire-aircraft-a320-neo` or `a380 folder` folder from your community folder.

 We also store additional information related to the aircraft in a separate directory, which is built when you load the aircraft in the simulator.
 You also need to delete the contents of this folder, but not the folder itself.